-We are a team of young women born in our native countries, inspired from the arts passed on from our ancestors through craftsmanship.
+We are young women born in our native countries, inspired from the arts passed on from our ancestors through craftsmanship.

-Vicky walked into her favourite store in London to be stunned by a whole line of Kenyan inspired products and ran around like a crazy woman full of excitement.
-But when she asked the shop assistants if they knew where the products were from, she was met with blank stares and uncomfortable giggles.
-But they did praise that the bags were the best selling the brand has ever had.
+Vicky walked into store’s in London to be stunned by a whole line of Kenyan inspired collections and baskets full of excitement.
+She asked the shop assistants if they knew where the products were from, she was met with blank stares and uncomfortable giggles.
+They did praise that the bags were the best selling product.

-Symbols peace used to communicate their intentions with other tribes, inaccurately pasted on fabric that would have been made from natural resources.
-Then it began to click.
-As the world is moving towards Vegan products and the fashion industry needs to accelerate sustainable, the Kiondo is traditional made from stripping the Sisal plant and ancient techniques used plant- based diet.
+Symbols of peace used to communicate their intentions with other tribes, fabric’s that would have been made from natural resources.
+As the world explores plant-based products and the fashion industry needs to accelerate sustainability, the Kiondo basket is traditionally made from stripping the Sisal plant and ancient techniques using plant- based dyes.

-If we get fashion to collaborate with them, their voices are heard, fashion inherits real solutions and magical stories start to connect society.
+Fashion needs to collaborate with them, their voices must be heard, fashion will inherit real solutions and their stories start to connect society.

 Born in Kenya.
 Started an ambitious career as a Fashion Stylist determined to connect authentic African style, as an African Beauty Queen fell in love with changing the world through social innovation, holistic healing and heritage.

 Born in Asaam ,a relatively unexplored part of north-east India, which is nestled between ‘Indic’ and ‘Mongoloid’ cultures and is a melting pot of unique cultural identities, craftsmanship and art forms.
 Experience international marketing professional with a drive for policy.